Professor in Prehistoric Archaeology: Stone Age

 She has conducted fieldwork in Greece and Croatia and participated in international projects studying the Palaeolithic and Mesolithic of SE Europe.
 She directs Palaeolithic research on Lesbos and the Inner Ionian Archipelago, excavating the Lower Palaeolithic Rodafnidia at Lisvori and the Middle Palaeolithic cavern at Kythros, respectively.

-She is an associate editor of Archaeological and Anthropological Sciences and the Journal of Greek Archaeology She participates in the scientific networks: AGE (Archaeology and Gender in Europe), SPLASHCOS (Submerged Prehistoric Landscapes of the Continental Shelf), and INNOVARCH (Innovating Training Aims for Public Archaeology).
+She is an associate editor of the Journal of Greek Archaeology and was of Archaeological and Anthropological Sciences (2009-2018).
+She participates in the scientific networks: AGE (Archaeology and Gender in Europe), SPLASHCOS (Submerged Prehistoric Landscapes of the Continental Shelf), and INNOVARCH (Innovating Training Aims for Public Archaeology).
 She is a member of the European Association of Archaeologists and the Regional Council for Research and Innovation of the Northern Aegean.
-She is scientific editor of the Public Archaeology series published by Kaleidocope Editions, scientific consultant of the DISPERSE project funded by E.R.C., and a Honorary Visiting Fellow of the Department of Archaeology, University of York, UK.
+She directs the Public Archaeology series published by Kaleidocope Editions (Athens), scientific consultant of the DISPERSE project funded by E.R.C., and a Honorary Visiting Fellow of the Department of Archaeology, University of York, UK.

 Research interests: Palaeolithic, Mesolithic, Neolithic Archaeology; Ethnoarchaeology; Archaeological History and Method; Public Archaeology